Thrifty Frugal Mom

 For obvious reasons, he especially loves when we let him water the outside plants with the garden hose!
 But since we live in the city and need to pay for our water, that doesn’t happen very often and he usually needs to use a watering can instead (this smaller one is easier for kids to handle).

-7. Get the mail
+7. Get the Mail

 We live in the city and our mail is delivered through the mail slot in our door, so for us, getting the mail is actually a job that our toddler can do.